victorlin-houzz/js-CoinRush/README.md

 Every 100 coins would give you extra 5 seconds!
 The game will end when times up.

+Disclaimer: This project is for demonstration only.
+If you really want to play Mario, please do it on a console.
+The graphics, sounds, and original design of Super Mario Bros. are all owned by Nintendo.

 ## Functionality & MVP

 Users will be able to: